andiwirz/com.mova-dreame.mower/README.md

 - **Auto-reset action buttons** when the mower reaches a new state (e.g. dock button resets when mower docks)
 - Full flow card support for automation
 - Built-in **Debug Console** in the app settings for diagnostics, device discovery and compatibility checks
+- **Re-authentication without device removal** — if you change your MOVA or Dreame password, tap *Repair* on the device in Homey to restore the connection; all settings, capabilities, and flows are preserved

 ## Capabilities